isomerpages/pa-corp/_sparks-volunteer-programmes/Caring for Our Community/Free Haircut Services For Seniors at Man Fut Tong.md

 						:
 					</td>
 					<td width="75%">
-						      Man Fut Tong Nursing Home, is a home for the elderly and aged sick. <br>We are looking for certified hairdresser/barber to cut hair for the seniors<br>
+						      Man Fut Tong Nursing Home, is a home for the elderly and aged sick. <br>We are looking for certified hairdressers/barbers to give haircuts for the nursing home seniors<br>
 						</td>
 				</tr>
 				<tr>